|Mark's Shelbyville Road location|

-As Louisville native Hunter S. Thompson once duly noted in a 1963 article, this city is known as “The Gateway to the South.”
+As Louisville native Hunter S. Thompson once duly noted, this city is known as “The Gateway to the South.”
 For many years, Louisville also has been the gateway to good barbecue.

 A recent trip to visit old haunts there produced mixed results for us from a dining standpoint.
 Thankfully, one of our favorite barbecue restaurants – Mark’s Feed Store – remains one of its best.

 In 1988, Mark Erwin opened his first location on Shelbyville Road in Middletown, in a former livestock feed store.
 Today, signs advertising sheep dip and other products still adorn the walls.
 Over the years, we’ve also eaten at its locations on Bardstown Road and across the Ohio River in New Albany, Ind.

 |Ribs, potato and fried corn on the cob|

 But no good sauce can ever rescue overcooked or poor cuts of meat.
 On its menu, Mark’s claims that it uses the finest USDA meats, which it smokes over hickory wood for about half a day.
 Their style of cooking reportedly was handed down from a third generation barbecue master from Eastern Kentucky.

 We agree with Louisville magazine’s discerning readers, who have voted Mark’s as the “Best of Louisville” nearly 10 times.
 We’ve never had a bad meal here and hopefully never will.

 When we arrived at about 6 p.m. on a Saturday night, there was a crowd waiting for tables, but the actual wait was under 20 minutes.

 Our server quickly took our drink orders and offered her preferences about sides.
 The potato salad, she said, would be the best we’ll ever have in a restaurant.
 My wife, a critic of both cole slaws and potato salad, didn’t disagree.